geopython/pycsw/docs/en/configuration.rst

 .. note::

-  See :ref:`metadata-repository-setup` for connecting your metadata repository.
+  See :ref:`repository` for connecting your metadata repository.

 - **db**: the full file path to the metadata database, in database URL format (see http://www.sqlalchemy.org/docs/core/engines.html#database-urls for more details)
 - **table**: the name of the metadata records table